Kiuwan logo

 And we couldn’t agree more.

-Voice Assistants do offer a lot of conveniences.
-Yet, for some reason, products using IoT (Internet of Things) end up as honeypots for rogue access.
+Voice Assistants offer many conveniences.
+Yet, for some reason, products using IoT (the Internet of Things) end up as honeypots for rogue access.

 Smart assistants may test our wit because they raise a challenging question: Can intelligent assistants be hacked?

-The correct answer is YES- under certain conditions- hackers can exploit digital voice assistants’ vulnerabilities.
-But there are a couple of steps you can take to protect your information.
+The correct answer is YES—under certain conditions, hackers can exploit digital voice assistants’ vulnerabilities.
+But you can take a couple of steps to protect your information.

 Here are more tips to help you stay more secure:

 It’s imperative not to connect security functions, such as a door lock or surveillance camera.
 You wouldn’t want a thief to shout “Open the Door” only for your digital assistant to oblige!
-Moreover, disconnect features that link to your address or your calendar- often rich sources of data.
+Moreover, disconnect features that link to your address or your calendar- often rich data sources.

-Your credit card info, your passwords, and other credentials are just some things you don’t want your voice assistant to know.
+Your credit card information, passwords, and other credentials are just some of the things you don’t want your voice assistant to know.

 Mute your voice assistant the next time you look away, go shopping, or nap.
 That’s the easiest way to get it to stop listening.